Skip to Content

 Yes, you can decant a half bottle of wine, although it may not be necessary for a wine that small.
 Decanting is typically done to aerate and separate a larger volume of wine from sediment, so for a half bottle (375 ml), there may not be enough wine or sediment to make decanting necessary.

 However, decanting can still be helpful if you have a half bottle of an older red wine that has developed sediment.
-Just be aware that with such a small volume of wine, you’ll need to be careful not to over-aerate it, which can cause it to lose some of its characters.
+Just be aware that with such a small volume of wine, you’ll need to be careful not to over-aerate it, which can cause it to lose some of its character.

 When decanting a half bottle of wine, it’s best to use a small decanter to accommodate the smaller volume.